varsh19/ComputationalGenomics/README.md

 This project was done as part of the "Computational Genomics (BIOL 7210)" course at Georgia Institute of Technology.
 This was a team project.
 The project had 5 different tasks and each of us was assigned to two tasks each.
-I was assigned to the "Gene Prediction" and "Comparative Genomics" groups.
+I was assigned to the "Gene Prediction" and "Comparative Genomics" groups, which were the second and fourth tasks respectively.
+My works for both of these tasks can be found in the "GenePrediction" and "ComparitiveGenomics" branches in this repository.